QodotPlugin/qodot-plugin/README.md

 ## Implementation

-### QuakeMapNode
+### QodotMap

-QuakeMapNode is the main user-facing element of Qodot- it takes a QuakeMapFile object imported from a *.map* file and turns it into usable level geometry.
+QodotMap is the main user-facing element of Qodot- it takes a QuakeMapFile object imported from a *.map* file and turns it into usable level geometry and entity nodes.

 #### Properties